This article will get you started with using your Tulip Light Kit in production.

 - "Arrays" "Push onto Array" "Static Value" "integer" "3" array: "bin_array"

-- "Run Gateway Function" "Light Kit" "Turn on an array of bins" at: "this station" bin: "bin_array" color: pink
+- "Run Device Function" "Light Kit" "Turn on an array of bins" at: "this station" bin: "bin_array" color: pink

 Please note: When you return multiple rows from a SQL connector, the output is formatted as an array full of objects, even if you return individual values.
 So, if you want to use SQL to determine a list of bins, you must save each individual element in a separate array full of integers.

 The “Factory Kit Setup” application comes with a Light Kit unit test step (pictured below).
 This is a helpful resource when getting started with the Light Kit.

 You’ll see the “Factory Kit Setup” among the list of available apps that came with your instance.